MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 slug: setting-up-collisions
 ---

 You are going to set up collision handling so that your game finally becomes a real game!
 At the moment the player passes through obstacles and lands on the ground.
-To make the game challenging the player will have to avoid the obstacles by manuvering through the space between the carrots and avoid hitting the ground!
+To make the game challenging the player will have to avoid the obstacles by maneuvering through the space between the carrots and avoid hitting the ground!

 Have a look at Apple's documentation on the subject of [Working with Collisions and Contacts.](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW14).
 It can be a little bit confusing when you first start, so don't worry if you don't understand everything at once.